 Purpose of Petitions

 By petition a student may be permitted to substitute one course for another in meeting a requirement, to waive a particular requirement or have it modified in some way, or to include in his/her program something that is not provided for in the published curriculum.
-Petitions are typically initiated by the student after discussion with their advisor but must receive final approval from the general education committee, the related department head, and/or the director of student advising services depending on the type of petition.
+Petitions are a shared responsibility between the advisor and the student.
+It is the student’s responsibility to seek out the syllabus and course description for the course being petitioned and with the advisor ensure that all of the proper documentation has been provided on the petition.
+Petitions must receive final approval from the general education committee, the related department head, and/or the director of student advising services depending on the type of petition.

 When petitioning courses to meet UT General Education requirements, the below petition must be reviewed by the general education committee.
 The process can take several weeks to complete since the requests require committee review.